juliafs93/CodeThesisJFS/README.md

 # CodeThesisJFS
-Code developed for the thesis "Decoding the Notch response: investigating dynamics of transcription from responsive enhancers" Julia Falo Sanjuan.
+Code developed for the thesis "Decoding the Notch signal: investigating dynamics of transcription directed by Notch responsive enhancers" Julia Falo Sanjuan.
 University of Cambridge.
 January 2020